kinopio-club/kinopio-help/api/index.md

 <code class="spaces">isFromTweet</code>         | `Boolean` | Whether the space was created by replying to a tweet with `@kinopioclub save`
 <code class="spaces">isHidden</code>            | `Boolean` | Whether the space is hidden from the users personal list of spaces
 <code class="spaces">isRemoved</code>           | `Boolean` | Whether the space has been soft-removed. (can then be restored or permanently removed)
 <code class="spaces">isRestrictedByModerator</code> | `Boolean` | Whether the space has been marked as restricted.
-Restricted spaces are not shown in Explore, Live, or in the public feed.
+Restricted spaces are not shown in Explore, Live, or in the Everyone feed.
 This value cannot be patched, it is set manually by a moderator only when necessary.
 <code class="spaces">isTemplate</code>          | `Boolean` | Whether the space is a <a href="/posts/templates/">personal template</a>
 <code class="spaces">moonPhase</code>           | `String`  | Name of the moonPhase icon used by Journal spaces.
 Possible values are `new-moon`, `waxing-crescent`, `waxing-quarter`, `waxing-gibbous`, `full-moon`, `waning-gibbous`, `waning-quarter`, `waning-crescent`
 <code class="spaces">name</code>                | `String`  | The name of the space